-In order to break the chain of infection and meaningfully reduce MRSA transmission and disease, technical interventions must use both horizontal approaches that prevent a wide array of organisms and infections and vertical infection prevention approaches that are specific to one organism such as MRSA or one type of healthcare-associated infection such as central line-associated bloodstream infections (CLABSI).
+To break the chain of infection and meaningfully reduce MRSA transmission and disease, technical interventions must use both horizontal approaches that prevent a wide array of organisms and infections and vertical infection prevention approaches that are specific to one organism such as MRSA or one type of healthcare-associated infection such as central line associated bloodstream infections (CLABSI).

 Horizontal approaches prevent the transmission of all organisms and types of hospital-acquired infections (HAIs).
-Vertical approaches are tailored, based upon evidence, to specifically target a pathogen.
+Vertical approaches are tailored, based upon evidence, to target a specific pathogen or type of infection.
 The AHRQ MRSA Prevention program will provide tools to assist participating units to implement evidence-based MRSA prevention practices.
 These practices will position participating units to take aim and target MRSA infection and transmission.
-I'll describe our key technical strategies in the next slide.
+I'll describe the program's key technical strategies in the next slide.